kyma-project/test-infra/development/gcp/cloud-functions/serviceaccountcleaner/README.md

-# Cleanup service account secrets using Cloud Function
+# Cleanup of service account secrets using Cloud Function

 ## Overview

-Cloud Function creates a new key for a GCP service account and updates the required secret data.
-The function is triggered by a  Pub/Sub message sent by a secret stored in Secret Manager.
+Cloud Function deletes old keys for a GCP service account and updates the required secret data.
+The function is triggered by a Cloud Scheduler job.

 1. Cloud Scheduler starts the Cloud Function.
 2. For each secret stored in Secret Manager: